Apples to apples. Long term. More than a single number.

 What we check, on every fund.

 A consistent set of checks across four areas.
-The goal is simple: recommend funds that have a strong performance track record, fair fees, and are well run.
+The goal is simple: Recommend funds that have a strong performance track record, fair fees, and are well run.

 • We look at returns after fees, across a range of periods.